webplatform/docs-wpd/Community/Meetings/General/index.md

 ==ACTION ITEMS==

-* leaverou: to talk with Chris Coyier regarding reviewing css properties template.
+•	leaverou: to talk with Chris Coyier regarding reviewing css properties template.
+(STATUS: Lea is at a conference right now, and will be mentioning WPD explicitly)
-* leaverou: will follow up with Denis where global nav didn't get implemented.
+•	leaverou: will follow up with Denis where global nav didn't get implemented.
+(STATUS: carried forward)
-* shepazu: change the messaging on talk.webplatform.org.
+•	shepazu: change the messaging on talk.webplatform.org.
+(STATUS: not sure that changing messaging is the right thing at this point.
+Shepazu to send an e-mail to ML)
-* Patrick: to give us optimal day and time to launch a blog post.
+•	Patrick: to give us optimal day and time to launch a blog post.
 (DONE)
-* Analytics TF: set up page optimization in the next two weeks.
+•	Analytics TF: set up page optimization in the next two weeks. (likely won't happen right now, it's ongoing)
-* Project area leads:  join next week's call so we can define what it means to be head of a task force.
+•	Project area leads: join next week's call so we can define what it means to be head of a task force.
 (STATUS: Meeting didn't happen, due to zakim snafu.
 Please join us next week.)

 ==Agenda 2013-04-12==